keras-team/keras/README.md

 What you just saw is the most elementary way to use Keras.

-However, Keras is also a highly-flexible framework suitable to iterate on state-of-the-art research ideas.
+However, Keras is also a highly-flexible framework suitable for iterating on state-of-the-art research ideas.
-Keras follows the principle of **progressive disclosure of complexity**: it makes it easy to get started, yet it makes it possible to handle arbitrarily advanced use cases, only requiring incremental learning at each step.
+Keras follows the principle of **progressive disclosure of complexity**: it makes it easy to get started, yet it is possible to handle arbitrarily advanced use cases, only requiring incremental learning at each step.

-In much the same way that you were able to train & evaluate a simple neural network above in a few lines, you can use Keras to quickly develop new training procedures or exotic model architectures.
+In much the same way that you were able to train & evaluate a simple neural network above in a few lines, you can use Keras to develop new training procedures or exotic model architectures quickly.
 Here's a low-level training loop example, combining Keras functionality with the TensorFlow `GradientTape`:

 ```python